To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Estim is putting an electric current into the body between needles.
 It relaxes muscles that spasm and aid in healing nerve damage.

-Laser energy is used to stimulate the acupuncture points.
-The lasers are not hot in fact, they are actually cool so there is no burnt skin or hair.
-This needle-less form of acupuncture is great for pets who aren’t good with needles.
+Laser energy stimulates the acupuncture points.
+The lasers are not hot.
+They are cool, so there is no burnt skin or hair.
+This needle-less acupuncture is ideal for pets who aren’t good with needles.

 Moxibustion is the application of a heated Chinese herbal mixture to the treatment needles.
 The heat helps older or suffering pets with joint stiffness or muscle soreness.